CleverCloud/doc.clever-cloud.com/deploy/application/java/java-maven.md

 position: 3
 shortdesc: Maven is essentially a project management and comprehension tool...
 tags:
+- deploy
+keywords:
 - java
+- maven
+str_replace_dict:
+  "@application-type@": "Java + Maven"
 ---

+## Overview

 Clever Cloud offers you to run your Java Maven projects.
-You can deploy this kind of project without changing your code, but running it on Clever Cloud needs some configuration files, to add parameters like your targeted container for instance.
+You can deploy this kind of project without changing your code, but running it on Clever Cloud needs specific environment variables or configuration files, to add parameters like your targeted container for instance.

-Note : like other runtimes, Java application need listen on `0.0.0.0:8080`
+Note : like other runtimes, Java application needs to listen on `0.0.0.0:8080`

-## Overview
 Maven is essentially a project management and comprehension tool and as such provides a way to help with managing:

 * Builds